Dr Caroline Jackson is a Conservative politician, now retired and reinvigorated as a military historian.

-Caroline Jackson served as a Conservative MEP from 1984 to 1999, representing Wiltshire North and Bath, and from 1999 to 2009 as one of the Conservative MEPs for the South West of England ( )
+She served as a Conservative MEP from 1984 to 1999, representing Wiltshire North and Bath, and from 1999 to 2009 as one of the Conservative MEPs for the South West of England (www.conservativeeurope.com ) She

-From 1999 to 2004 she was Chairman of the European Parliament’s Committee on the Environment, Public Health and Food Safety – one of the largest and busiest of the legislative committees of the Parliament ( ).
-It was pointed out that at that time she was ‘the most powerful Conservative in Europe’, since she had much more power to decide the environmental agenda than Opposition spokesmen in London.
+From 1999 to 2004 she was Chairman of the European Parliament’s Committee on the Environment, Public Health and Food Safety – one of the largest and busiest of the legislative committees of the Parliament (www.europarl.europa.eu ).
+During this time she directed the committee particularly towards the issue of the Member States' with the EU laws they had adoptedl It was pointed out that at that time she was ‘the most powerful Conservative in Europe’, since she had much more power to decide the environmental agenda than Opposition spokesmen in London.
 Legislation passed during her chairmanship included the proposals on the control of chemicals (the REACH programme) and the first producer responsibility directives concerning waste.

 She acted as rapporteur on the Landfill Directive in 1998 and on the Waste Framework Directive in 2008.
+This EU legislation ultimately led to considerable changes in Biritsh practise, and to a much greater emphasis on re-cycling.
 She also steered through the Parliament the first directive on the protection of animals used in experiments, and directives on product safety, food additives, and better protection for package tourists.

-Outside the Parliament she is Chairman of the Institute for European Environment Policy, which has offices in London and Brussels ().
-She is also a member of the Advisory Board of SITA UK plc ( ).
+Outside the Parliament she was Chairman of the Institute for European Environment Policy, which has offices in London and Brussels (www.ieep.eu).
+She was also a member of the Advisory Board of SITA UK plc (www.sita.co.uk ).